commit-check/commit-check-action/README.md

 ### `dry-run`

-- **Description**: run checks without failing
+- **Description**: run checks without failing. exit code is 0 otherwise is 1.
 - Default: 'false'

+### `summary`

+- **Description**: display job summary to a workflow run
+- Default: 'true'

-Note: to change the default rules of above inputs, just add your own [`.commit-check.yml`](.commit-check.yml) config file.
+Note: the default rule of above inputs is following [this configuration](https://github.com/commit-check/commit-check/blob/main/.commit-check.yml), if you want to customize just add your `.commit-check.yml` config file under your repository root directory.

 ## Badging your repository